 If you or your family members are experiencing any of these symptoms you may be suffering from carbon monoxide poisoning.
 If these symptoms are less severe when you are outside of the home it may also be a sign of a carbon monoxide problem in the house.
 If you feel that you are suffering from carbon monoxide poisoning you should call 911 as well as get proper medical attention.

-The ATFD offers free home inspections to ensure your home has the appropriate amount of working smoke alarms and a CO detector is present in the home.
+The ATFD offers home inspections for a fee of $75.00, (if you are a senior this charge may be waived).
+Home inspections ensure your home has the appropriate amount of working smoke alarms and a CO detector is present in the home.
 Please fill out and submit the Home Safety Program Application Form to schedule an appointment, or if you require any clarification, please contact the Fire Chief or the Fire Administrative Assistant at 705-434-5055 extension 229.

 Home Fire Escape Plan